About Our Charity

 DIRECTOR

 Sue graduated from Western and then did a Diploma in Accounting at Laurier before starting her career in Toronto.
-Her passion for children and wanting to give back led her to be a board member for Noah’s ClubHouse.
+She has earned the CPA Ontario Certificate in Non-Profit and Charity Financial Compliance and Strategy.
+Her passion for children and wanting to give back led her to be a board member for Noah’s Clubhouse.

-Her background in finance, tax and operations enable her to assist the Board in its purpose of funding therapies for special needs children.
+Her background in finance, tax and operations enables her to assist the Board in its purpose of funding therapies for children with cerebral palsy.
 As a mother of 2, being able to help children thrive and reach their potential is very important and it is a privilege to be part of this organization.

 Jo-Anne Weltman